Losing a mother and gaining a child

 I travelled to the hospital and she was in good spirits when she saw me, even though she acknowledged me as her cousin.
 I sat with her as her levels returned to normal and reflected on the day’s events.
 Looking at my mother, I was more shocked at her appearance than her actions.
 There she was, lying in a hospital bed in the emergency department in her fabulous leopard-print rhinestone-encrusted shoes, polka dot bathrobe, exquisite costume jewelry and red lipstick.
 I thought what did people see?
 What did people think as they witnessed this 100 pound, 75 year old woman crossing 4 different intersections, walking aimlessly through our community?
 I am not saying that this anyone's fault but I am sure people looked and just thought, “who is this crazy lady?”
 I am sure people reacted the same way in which I witness people walk by people outside the mental health hospital on Queen st W. We don't see the person, we see the disease.
 And it unsettles us and we are unsure of what to do.

-By 2031, an estimated 937,000 Canadians will have the disease.
+By 2013, 1.4 million Canadians will have the disease.
 With this in mind we need to remind ourselves to treat all human beings with dignity.
 Please see my mother and not the disease and treat her as though she is human, as though she is a person, and as though she matters.
 My mother is not my child, she is still my mother.
 The disease made me think of her as a child because I stopped acknowledging her existence.
 I have learned from my mistakes and I have reflected on my actions, I just hope that you can too.